lpy12123213/RememberAccount/README.md

 ## Before using

-Install all contents in `requirements.TXT`
+Install all contents in `requirements.txt`

 ## Start using